Khadijah911/khay-s-projects/README.md

 ### 2. Name Generator
 **File:** `generate_namess.py`
-A Streamlit app where you enter your religion or nationality and gender to get 10 name suggestions instantly.
+A Streamlit website where you enter your religion or nationality and gender to get 10 name suggestions instantly.

 ### 3. Girlfriend's Day Greetings
 **File:** `girlfriends_day_greetings_with_gradio.ipynb`
-A Gradio app that generates a **customized Girlfriend’s Day greeting**.
+A Gradio website that generates a **customized Girlfriend’s Day greeting**.
 Friends can open the link, type their name, and get a personalized message.

 ### 4. Scholarship Info Extractor
 **File:** `scholarship_info_extractor.ipynb`
 Given a school’s website link, this tool visits the site and extracts scholarship-related information automatically.